-Upon returning to Ohio at the age of 26, Jaymes was bothered by the portrayal of Combat Veterans in the media.
-Dealing with the memories of war, the loss of friends, and the isolation a Combat Veteran finds when leaving the military, Jaymes began to find the potential for growth that comes through adversity.
+Upon returning to Ohio at the age of 26, Jaymes was bothered by the narrative surrounding of Combat Veterans.
+While dealing with his own memories of war, loss of friends, and sense of solitude, Jaymes began to find the potential for growth that comes with adversity.
 Through education, writing, and public speaking, Jaymes came to recognize the universality of his journey.

-Jaymes will receive a finance degree at John Carroll University in May 2018, and spends time speaking across the country while partnering with veteran organizations to help veterans find their own peace after war.
+Jaymes graduated with a finance degree from John Carroll University in 2018, and now speaks across the country while partnering with veteran organizations to start conversations and connect our communities.

-In addition to touring around the world with his band, Dominick has been successful in his personal endeavors on bringing music into the community through Arts and Wellness & Education.
-He was invited by TED to be a TED Speaker at the 2014 TED MED conference at the Kennedy Center in Washington, DC.
-He is a featured performer for the Cleveland Clinic in both Ohio and Abu Dhabi, and organized the very first jazz performance for patients in Abu Dhabi in collaboration with the Cleveland Clinic and the Abu Dhabi Music and Arts Foundation.
-For Dominick, music and health go hand in hand, most recently organizing panel discussions around patient-doctor communication through music with Weill Cornell Medical College in Qatar.
+Dominick has been successful bringing music into the community through Arts & Wellness and Education.
+He is a featured performer for the Cleveland Clinic, an academic hospital, in Cleveland, Ohio and Abu Dhabi, U.A.E.
+He organized the first jazz performance for patients in Abu Dhabi, with the Cleveland Clinic and the Abu Dhabi Music and Arts Foundation.
+For Dominick, music and health are synonymous.
+Recently, he organized discussions through music for patient-doctor communication with Weill Cornell Medical College in Qatar.

-Dominick has been a leading advocate in music education development, most recently featured at the Community College Association of America in D.C.
-He served as Music Consultant to the Amy Winehouse Foundation, and initially launched a music education program at the Gill and Tommy LiPuma Center for Creative Arts in Cleveland, Ohio, which brought together 30+ international artists involving over 3,000 students.
-This successful initiative has since expanded to the GCC, in schools such as Weill Cornell Medical College, Qatar Music Academy, the American School of Doha among others.
+Dominick has been a leading advocate in music education, most recently at the Community College Association of America in D.C.
+He served as Music Consultant to the Amy Winehouse Foundation, and is Artist in Residence at the Gill and Tommy LiPuma Center for Creative Arts at Cuyahoga Community College in Cleveland, Ohio.
+Recently, the Gulf Cooperation Council (GCC) expanded his work throughout the region.

 Modern Warrior is endorsed and supported by the United War Veterans Council (Producer of the New York City Veterans Day Parade).
 The Catskill Jazz Factory proudly serves as creative co-founder and consultant.